AdamPype/VeggieBrawler/Assets/ReadMe.txt

 	Character Selecting
 Hovering over a Portrait and pressing "A" will pick that character.
 When picked, the mouse will be locked.
+When picking a portrait a raycast will be shot downwards from the middle of the MouseUI Elements - It should be put in the top left corner if your sprite implies that.
+^
 The player can un-choose their character by pressing "B" this will allow them to move the mouse again and pick a new character.

 	Other UI Elements